-So, I made the following comment on Moviebob’s review of, “Star Wars: The Force Awakens” before seeing the movie (please forgive the grammatical errors):
+So, I made the following comment on one person’s review of, “Star Wars: The Force Awakens” before seeing the movie (please forgive the grammatical errors):

 “I’m relieved, yet I’m still on the fence.
 One one hand, yeah it’s great to have them finally make a good, “Star Wars” movie again, and when said good movie has resulted from nice tweaks that make the universe of, “Star Wars” more attractive to modern/diverse audiences (at least, they do so for me), that’s a big plus.